Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Experiments

 \section{Experiments}

-In this section, we introduce two kinds of data from digital synthesized cross-scale data to optical zoomed cross-scale data for quantitative and qualitative comparisons to verify the superior performance of the proposed Cross-MPI.
-The description of data is in Sect.~\ref{section:dataset}, the comparison results of digital synthesized and optical zoomed cross-scale data is presented in Sect.~\ref{section:digital_comparison} and Sect.~\ref{section:optical_comparison} separately.
+In this section, we introduce two kinds of data from digitally synthesized cross-scale data to optical zoom cross-scale data for quantitative and qualitative comparisons to verify the superior performance of the proposed Cross-MPI.
+The description of the data is in Sect.~\ref{section:dataset}, and the comparison results of digitally synthesized and optical zoom cross-scale data are presented in Sect.~\ref{section:digital_comparison} and Sect.~\ref{section:optical_comparison}, respectively.
 The ablation study is then presented in Sect.~\ref{section:ablation}.